Adam Neumann planned for his children and grandchildren to control WeWork – TechCrunch

 Warned Jackson, “Those companies are asking shareholders to trust management’s business judgment — not just for five years, or 10 years, or even 50 years.
 Forever.”
 Such perpetual dual-class ownership “asks them to trust that founder’s kids.
 And their kids’ kids.
 And their grandkid’s kids . . .
 It raises the prospect that control over our public companies, and ultimately of Main Street’s retirement savings, will be forever held by a small, elite group of corporate insiders — who will pass that power down to their heirs.”

 You might argue that it’s senseless to worry, that the market will speak as it did in WeWork’s case.
 But not every company has such apparent flaws, and Neumann could have made himself a lot harder to shake than he did.
-In fact, the broader question the video raises is whether anyone will step in to stop the broader trend, or public market investors will be living with the consequences down the road instead.
+In fact, the broader question the video raises is whether anyone will step in to stop the broader trend, or if public market investors will be living with the consequences down the road instead.

 Neumann wasn’t insane to imagine the scenario that he did.
 That doesn’t mean it’s rational.
 Giving founders super-voting shares for some period after transitioning onto the public market, we can understand.
-Giving founders so much power that their kids call the shots?
+Giving founders so much power that their kids call the shots of their publicly traded companies?
 Now that is crazy.